AntonVanAssche/md-headers.nvim/.github/WIKI/Configuration.md

   - **fg:** Hex color code for the text color
   - **bg:** Hex color code for the background color
 - **Example:** `{ fg = '#FF0000', bg = '#0000FF' }`

+# 5. Verify your Configuration

+To verify your configuration for Markdown Headers, run a health check using `:checkhealth md-headers`.